WordPress Migration: 4 Easy Methods and the Best Plugins

-- Set your preferred backup destination ‒ for this tutorial, we’ll go with Home Directory.
-Don’t forget to add your email address if you want to be notified once the backup process is completed.
+- Set your preferred backup destination.
+In this tutorial, we’ll go with Home Directory.
+Don’t forget to add your email address if you want to be notified once the backup process is complete.

 - Click Generate Backup to start the process.

-After obtaining the backup ZIP file, you can restore it on the new hosting account using the same method.
+After obtaining the backup .zip file, restore it on the new hosting account.

 - Navigate to Files -> Backup Wizard from the cPanel of your new hosting account.

 - Within the backup wizard menu, select Restore -> Home Directory.

 - Choose the backup ZIP file you’ve created and then click Upload.

 You can also restore the backup data by manually uploading the .zip file to the root folder of your new web host.
 You can do this via the File Manager of the control panel or an FTP client.

 Make sure that all the site files within the old host’s public_html WordPress folder are moved to the new host’s public_html folder.